 How to remove labels in Gmail using a browser?

 We recommend deleting unused and unnecessary labels.
-Though they’re a great organizing tool, too many of them clutter the left pane menu and can slow Gmail down.
+Though they’re a great organizing tool, too many clutter the left pane menu and can slow Gmail down.
 The deletion process itself is simple and fast.
-You just need to go to Gmail through your browser and use this guide:
+You need to go to Gmail through your browser and use this guide:

 - Launch a web browser on your computer and open Gmail.
 Log in to your account if you haven’t already.